"In the gym, when they would go for real, Maeda was the man. No one could touch him." "RINGS will declare the strongest

 - Authority Equals Asskicking: As the ace of both incarnations of UWF, his real fighting skills were said to be the highest among his fellow shooters.
 He could roll with the best sambo players in Russia, had prestige as a karateka, and Ken Shamrock of all people believed he would have been great in MMA.

 - Ax-Crazy: In Real Life, he was fired from NJPW for kicking Riki Choshu in the face and breaking his orbital bone.
 Even later, he didn't have a single year free of legal troubles due to his tendency to assault people.
 He even vowed to kill Yoji Anjo and was arrested for it.

 - Badass Boast: Parodied once.
-At an interview for Weekly Gong, when he was being questioned about Rickson Gracie and his supposed 400-0 record, Maeda jokingly stated that he believed it because his own record was 10000-0.
+At an interview for Weekly Gong, when he was being asked about Rickson Gracie and his supposed 400-0 record, Maeda jokingly stated that he believed it because his own record was 10000-0.
 Nowadays, he is still claiming it is true.

 - Big Brother Mentor: Towards Masakatsu Funaki.

 - Bullying a Dragon: Once Maeda came against five American soldiers from the Roppongi military base, who were sitting in Akira's car and started taunting him with racist slurs.
 Predictably, Maeda's response was wiping the floor alone with the four guys (the fifth one wisely backed away) and make them swear not to make fun of Japanese people again.